 No matter what city you live in, there are a handful of “marquee” venues.
 These are the amphitheaters, the converted sports venues, the big outdoor music festivals.
 Every musician dreams of playing those.
 For every big show at one of those, though, there are many more going on at the corner bars and coffeehouses.

-Music, along with anything else works doing, requires time, effort, dedication, (and a bit of luck) for success.
+Music, along with anything else worth doing, requires time, effort, dedication, (and a bit of luck) for success.
 Unless you are the latest one-hit wonder or the Rolling Stones, you’re going to play smaller venues for most of your career.
 You are going to perform in front of 20 people more often than you’d think.
 This can be hard to remember when most singers and performers think that a stellar performance on So You Think That You Can Be America’s Next Best Voice is the overnight ticket to fame.
-Keep this in mind for your speaking career.

 It would be nice to always speak in front of Tony Robbins-sized audiences.
 But those are hard to come by.
 If you are waiting for the big venues to feel successful, you’ll probably be waiting a long time.
 The trick is to deliver your message with the same level of energy and intensity for your local Chamber of Commerce as you would for the audience at TED.
 The size of the performance determines the value of the gig, not the number of people in the audience.